-And I had the pleasure of celebrating my birthday weekend here.
+And I had the pleasure of celebrating my birthday weekend here in Las Vegas.

 And what a pleasure it certainly was.

-I can’t say I’ve ever experienced anything like this before.
-The energy and buzz in the air.
-Those bright neons illuminating the way.
+I can’t say I’ve ever experienced anything like this.
+The energy and buzz in the air; those bright neons illuminating the way.
 So many people gathered, traipsing along the walkways, lust filling their faces with doe like expressions.
 There’s a certain eagerness that lingers too; an expectation of sorts that good times will ensue.

-In the past, when people had spoken of Vegas it was always about the nightlife.
+In the past, when people had spoken of Las Vegas it was always about the nightlife.
 Never once was a lively picture of the daylight hours painted.
-I’d constantly heard tales of wild nights and midnight forays; streets lined with revelling parties, all dressed to the nines.
+I’d constantly heard tales of wild nights and midnight forays; streets lined with revelling parties; all dressed to the nines.
 Las Vegas was always depicted as a gloriously flamboyant night owl, a place for nighttime festivities and never one for daytime carousal.
-And yet my experience could not have been farther from these truths because I found Vegas to be about as wild and glittery during the day as it was at night.
+And yet my experience could not have been farther from these truths because I found Las Vegas to be about as wild and glittery during the day as it was at night.
 The streets were perpetually lined with a mix people; no matter if sun or moon, rain or shine.
+All of which was experienced during my stay.
 From those in a mad rush to their next adventure, to others strolling at a leisurely pace, taking it all in.
+It didn’t matter what time of day it was.

-We stayed at the Mandalay Bay which is perched at the beginning of the strip, within walking distance (walking distance for this Aussie at least) from the infamous “welcome to fabulous Las Vegas” sign.
+We stayed at the Mandalay Bay which is perched at the beginning of the strip, right within walking distance (walking distance for this Aussie at least) from the infamous “welcome to fabulous Las Vegas” sign.
 Our hotel was wonderfully appointed and tastefully modernised with vibrantly artistic wallpapers and louvered doorways.
-And the bathroom, good God that bathroom was utterly heavenly, especially after staying a few days at an Airbnb apartment (more on that soon).
+And the bathroom, good God that bathroom was utterly heavenly.

 However I can’t say I appreciated being perched beside an airport, but I did enjoy the panoramic views of the strip itself.